tnfru/computer_vision/README.md

 In these I am not using transfer learning as it would basically kill the idea of learning to design CNN architectures.

-## CIFAR
+## CIFAR-10

-I've implemented an architecture with blocks from Inception v.1 and a ResNet architecture.
-The ResNet converges to 88% accuracy.
+The architecture is similiar to a Wide-ResNet and achieves 90% accuracy in 30 epochs of training.

 ## MNIST